puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

     #// verify that mysql and apache are running, and the node is using puppet3
     $ gcutil ssh pe3-wheezy ' ps ax; puppet --version'
     $ puppet apply --certname my_project tests/down-pe3-wheezy.pp

+## Testing

+The following platforms and software versions were tested.
+In all cases, the sample manifests in the `tests` directory were used to verify full functionality.

+Note that when testing with various versions of `gcutil`, you simply need to make sure the version you want to use resolves in your PATH over other installed versions.

+ * Debian-7 (wheezy) puppet package (v2.7.23 that uses ruby1.8.7)
+   * gcutil 1.8.4 (v1beta15)
+   * gcutil 1.10.0 (v1beta16)